pip-chang/My-Project/README.md

 ## Notes

-[^1]: PushShift API has expreienced a switchover recently and it has caused the wrapper to stop working.
+[^1]: PushShift API has expreienced a switchover recently, and it has caused the wrapper to stop working.
 However, [PMAW](https://github.com/mattpodolak/pmaw) is updated and is compatible with the current PushShift API.